peterhinch/micropython-tft-gui/README.md

  provided but did not correspond to any list item.
 In this event the control's state is not changed and ``None`` is returned.

+The callback is triggered whenever a listbox item is pressed, even if that item is already currently selected.

 ## Class Dropdown